 - Attribute names must be strings, and values must be strings or numbers

-- Attribute values will be the same across all events and states in a particular session
+- Attribute values will be consistent across user sessions for all events and states